GabrielDeml/vsc-download-compressed/README.md

-# Remote - SSH: Fast Download README
+# Remote - SSH: Fast Download

 Allows for fast download of files from a VSCode Remote SSH session.